AmsterdamFurnitureLab/afl-gatsby/README.md

 * Home picture-tiles are dynamic, but therefor lag.
 Make static somehow.
 * Accessibility Titles: need translation as well...!?
 * On mobile: clicking already selected route should fold menu.
+* Scrollmanager: end of 'blog' should have button to return to previous home scrollposition.

 #### Content
 * Overall: Content / translation needs to edited.